Revelation 13:18

 fornication which is turning from God to false religion.
 No one knows for sure

-which city this.
-Some people think it’s the city of
+which city this is.
+Some people think it is the city of

 ___________________________________________________